Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

 The Level 1 Data Flow Diagram (DFD) refines the context-level view of the user authentication process by decomposing the **AMAPP API** into internal subprocesses and detailing how data flows through the system.
 It also introduces data storage components and defines clear **trust boundaries**.

-#### **External Actor:**

-- `User`: An individual (e.g., co-producer, producer, or administrator) attempting to authenticate and gain access to the AMAPP platform.
 - **External Actor:**
   - `User`: An individual (e.g., co-producer, producer, or administrator) attempting to authenticate and gain access to the AMAPP platform.

-#### **Subprocesses:**

-- `Receive Credentials`: Handles the initial reception of login credentials (username/email and password) from the user.
-- `Fetch User Record`: Queries the database to retrieve the stored user record corresponding to the submitted credentials.
-- `Validate Credentials`: Compares the submitted credentials with the stored hash (e.g., using password hashing functions).
-- `Generate Token`: If validation is successful, creates a signed JWT (JSON Web Token) to be used in subsequent authenticated requests.
-- `Return Token`: Sends the authentication token back to the user.
 - **Subprocesses:**
   - `Receive Credentials`: Handles the initial reception of login credentials (username/email and password) from the user.
   - `Fetch User Record`: Queries the database to retrieve the stored user record corresponding to the submitted credentials.